-Following the Catheter Backup Testing Protocol discussed in the Catheter Backup Testing section above, the force values corresponding to the onset of catheter obstruction were tested to confirm the accuracy of the 2.40 N catheter backup literature value.
-However, the 30 second and 60 second injection rates were both only tested once with a catheter obstruction indicator force value of 1.51 N and 1.81 N respectively.
-Only one trial was performed for each rate as it was determined that the force value associated with catheter back-up for each rate during this set-up was not characteristic of the forces that will be experienced during a typical clinical MSC injection into the myocardium.
-The 12.68 ± 2.91 kPa myocardium stiffness associated with an individual who experienced a myocardial infarction [20] will increase the force required to inject the MSCs into the myocardium relative to the current testing that was performed with the medical grading tubing-catheter system delivering the solution into a petri dish.
+The $3.47 \pm 0.33$ N and $4.29 \pm 0.07$ N threshold values for 30 and 60 second injections, respectively, are still lower than injections into myocardium tissue, as seen with the peak forces displayed during ex vivo cervine heart testing (see Figure 26 below).
+The peak force for the 30 second injection was $\sim 9.01$ N, while it was $\sim 4.69$ N for the 60 second injection.
+As the catheter obstruction testing was performed by delivering water into the air (dripping into a petri dish), the threshold values correspond to obstruction when injecting into the air.
+These values are lower than the forces that will be experienced during a typical clinical MSC injection into the myocardium.
+The 8 - 15 kPa healthy myocardium stiffness as well as $100 \text{ kPa} \pm 2.91$ myocardium Young's Modulus value associated with an individual who experienced a myocardial infarction [73,66] will increase the force required to inject the MSCs into cardiac tissue relative to the current testing that was performed with the medical grading tubing-catheter system delivering the solution into a petri dish.
 This will correlate to a higher force value indicating the onset of catheter obstruction during clinical procedures compared to the blockage force values picked up during testing.
 As a result, the force values identified during the catheter backup testing do not correlate to the catheter obstruction force values that will be picked up during a clinical intramyocardial MSC injection procedure, preventing these tests from providing information that correctly identifies catheter obstruction susceptibility.
-One test was performed for each rate and then stopped due to the inability for these results to provide any clinical relevance for the injector.
+All of the obstruction force value data, calculations, and statistical analyses can be found in Section 6.10 of the Appendix.